nim-works/nimskull/doc/manual.rst

 .. warning::
   This pragma is deprecated and going to be removed.

-The `codegenDecl` pragma can be used to directly influence Nim's JavaScript code generator.
+The `codegenDecl` pragma can be used to directly influence |NimSkull|'s JavaScript code generator.
 It receives a format string that determines how the proc is declared in the generated code: $1 is the return type of the procedure,
 $2 its name, and $3 is the parameter list.